AksoEo/docs/asc.md

 - `contains a b`: returns if a contains b
     + will return false if a is not a string or array
     + will return false if a is a string and b is not
+- `head a b`: splits a at index b and returns the first part
+- `tail a b`: splits a at index b and returns the second part

 Convenience functions: